StreetLamb/tribe/README.md

 - **Tool Calling**: Enable your agents to utilize external tools and APIs.
 -  **Retrieval Augmented Generation**: Enable your agents to reason with your internal knowledge base.
 - **Human-In-The-Loop**: Enable human approval before tool calling.
+- **Open Source Models**: Use open-source LLM models such as llama, Gemma and Phi.
 - **Easy Deployment**: Deploy Tribe effortlessly using Docker.
 - **Multi-Tenancy**: Manage and support multiple users and teams.